 Industrial health centers

-Physical therapists have either a master's degree or doctorate.
-In order to practice, all graduates must be licensed by their state by passing a national certification examination.
-They are accredited by the American Physical Therapy Association.
+Physical therapists have either a master's degree or doctorate from a school accredited by the American Physical Therapy Association.
+To practice, all graduates must be licensed by their state by passing a national certification exam.